Gregory Mincey, M.D.

 Dr. Mincey has authored numerous publications and is one of the principal investigators for ongoing clinical research studies on diabetic retinopathy and macular degeneration treatments.

-He received his medical degree from Emory University, served his internship at The Johns Hopkins Hospital, and completed his residency at The Johns Hopkins Hospital and the University of Virginia.
-Dr. Mincey then received his highly specialized fellowship in diseases and surgery of the retina and vitreous from Washington University Barnes Hospital.
-He is certified by the American Board of Ophthalmology and is also a member of the American Academy of Ophthalmology.
+He received his medical degree from Emory University in Atlanta, Ga., served his internship at Johns Hopkins Hospital in Baltimore, Md., and completed his residency at Johns Hopkins Hospital and the University of Virginia.
+Dr. Mincey received his fellowship in diseases and surgery of the retina and vitreous from Washington University Barnes Hospital in St. Louis.